Radiofrequency Thermal Ablation of Osteoid Osteomas

 Conclusion

-RFA is perhaps the best way to treat osteoid osteomas, if technically possible.
+RFA is perhaps the best way to treat, if technically possible.
 The method is safe, effective and avoids major surgery and thus significant morbidity.